Therapy for Children

 • Improving parent-child relationships

-Next, we will schedule a parent intake session.
 This is a time for you as a parent to meet with your child’s therapist to provide more information, and for us to properly assess how we can help your family.

 At InnerWorks, we value the family as a system in which your child lives.
 We know that problems don’t happen in isolation, they don’t tend to just appear overnight, and that a child’s emotional wellbeing and behaviours evolve over many years.
 This means that we expect parents be involved in their child’s treatment.
 This might look like a quick update at the end of sessions, sometimes sitting in together for the entire session, or one-off parent sessions with your child’s therapist.

-We may also recommend that you as parents attend your own therapy, and/or work with one of our parenting coaches.
+We may also recommend that you, as parents attend your own therapy, and/or work with one of our parenting coaches.
 This gives your family the best chance of success in getting back to the kind of family environment that helps all members thrive.

 Family issues that we refer out to other providers who have specialized training in these areas: